codefresh-io/docs.codefresh.io/_docs/products/promotion-flow-triggers.md

 | **Values**           | `staging-*`   |

-The Multi-region flow is triggered when the Git revision matches a staging branch pattern, for example, `staging-west`, `staging-east`.
+The Multi-region flow triggers when the Git revision matches a regional branch, for example, `staging-west` or `staging-east`.
-After successfully deploying in these regions, the flow can then proceed to deploy in the production environment.
+After successful validation, the flow can proceed to deploy to production.

 ### Production-exclusion Promotion Flow
-The Production-exclusion flow is designed to ensure that certain changes, such as experimental features or work-in-progress branches, are not deployed to the production environment.
+The Production-exclusion flow is designed to prevent promotion of specific changes, such as experimental features or work-in-progress branches, into the production environment.